 That's another thing I like to do — to double-check my answers.
 I'm pretty confident about my results with any divination method but, when I can, I like to double- or triple-check my answers with other methods, too.
 If the Tarot is saying one thing and the spirits are saying something similar, then my clients can feel confident that they've got the answers they need.

 (Ian) How should new clients connect with you?

 (Varsity Witch) The easiest way to reach me is always by email.
 I check that frequently, but I keep my phone turned off most of the time.
 (My girlfriend hates that, LOL!)
 It's distracting.

-I have a website that's a work in progress: varsitywitch.com.
-People can read about me, get a sense of what I'm like and what I stand for, and either order services or just contact me to ask questions.
+My Facebook Page is FB.me/VarsityWitch/ People can read about me, get a sense of what I'm like and what I stand for, and either order services or just contact me to ask questions.